 We have one of the highest hire-back ratios among our big-firm competitors.
 Furthermore, we are proud of the quality and type of learning experiences that we are able to offer to our students.
 Our students tell us that they receive more hands-on, direct and experiential learning opportunities than many of their peers.

-We will be accepting applications for 2018 articles and will be following the Vancouver Bar Association Articling Interview Guidelines.
+We will be accepting applications for 2020 summer articles and will be following the Vancouver Bar Association Articling Interview Guidelines.
+Applications can be submitted through ViDesktop.